-Prediction markets are one of the last frontiers where individual traders can still find real edge — and bots are how the best traders exploit it.
+Prediction markets are one of the last frontiers where individual traders can still find real edge โ and bots are how the best traders exploit it.
 Whether you're a developer who wants to build a fully custom system or a trader who just wants to automate a strategy without writing code, this guide covers everything you need to know about Kalshi trading bots in 2026.

 We've spent the last two years building and running bots on Kalshi.
 We've seen what works, what doesn't, and where the real opportunities are.
 This guide is the distillation of that experience.
+A bot is only as good as the strategy it runs โ if you came for the edges themselves (weather-model divergence, sports prop value, market making), our definitive guide to Kalshi trading strategies is the companion to this one.

 What Are Kalshi Trading Bots?